yun2/pbartifact/README.md

 fig.1

-We plotted the number of shared 24-mers between the subread and its reverse complementary subread of E. coli of p6c4 chemistry.
+We plotted the number of shared 24-mers between the subread and its reverse complement.
+The data was of E. coli of p6c4 chemistry.

 The real data have a long tail.
 But the simulated data don't.